-Interveiwee: ”Even in the legal framework, in Serbia everything is left to an individual”
+”Even in the legal framework, in Serbia everything is left to an individual” (Interviewee X)

 Free associations

-From the qualitative data (expert questionnaire, workshop, interviews and documentation), it has been realized that classical urban categories (the social, structure and scale) cannot be fully undermined, though they are used not as explanations, but as associations of performativity and enactment (network of influence and socially functional categories) (Figure 6).
+From the qualitative data (expert questionnaires, workshops, interviews and documentation), it has been realized that classical urban categories (the social, structure and scale) cannot be fully undermined, though they are used not as explanations, but as associations of performativity and enactment (the network of influence and socially functional categories) (Figure 6).
 Thus pertaining artifacts are also converted into actors.
 In other words, these association-based actors actually operationalize urban concepts and categorize actual forces and actions.

-Structure networks To answer the how question of actors’ activation in networks involves also the character of their agency within the local boundaries.
+Structure networks: To answer the how question of actors’ activation in networks also involves the character of their agency within local boundaries.
 Institutionalized

-10In Latour’s (2005) terms, de-localization does not serve to de-spatialize the action, but to indicate that it is been disconnected and re-connected to some other place, namely globalizes under certain circumstances.
+10In Latour’s (2005) terms, de-localization does not serve to de-spatialize the action, but to indicate that it has been disconnected and re-connected to some other place.
+Namely, under certain circumstances, it has been globalized.

-urban planning structure is under the top-down, supreme jurisdiction of the Ministry of Construction, Transportation and Infrastrcuture, which makes it a supreme regulatory, planning, administration, control and verification body in urban domain.
+urban planning structure is under the top-down, supreme jurisdiction of the Ministry of Construction, Transportation and Infrastructure, which makes it the supreme regulatory, planning, administration, control and verification body in the urban domain.

 However, the city of Belgrade planning institutions manage to gain certain authority in the national discourse.
-First of all, they produce massive amount of general and detailed regulation plans which equals the production of the rest of Serbia altogether.
+First of all, they produce massive amounts of general and detailed regulation plans which equals the production of the rest of Serbia together.
 Then, they hold a special role in the national scope as the city legally has a special status11 .
-Finally, various regulations were once pioneered in Belgrade, like that of Planning commission instated in Belgrade through the City Statute since 1974 and legally introduced at the national level with the 2003 Planning and Construction Act.
+Finally, various regulations were once pioneered in Belgrade, like that of the Planning commission, instated in Belgrade through the City Statute since 1974 and legally introduced at the national level with the 2003 Planning and Construction Act.

-On the contrary, private initiatives are actually the pillars of transformations in Savamala.
-The case of Belgrade Waterfront Project exemplifies that even though Master plan is not a legally binding document in Serbia, but a simple statement of investor’s wishes, its rules and decisions are implicitly assigned as an obligation to be incorporated in De- tailed Urban Plan for the area.
-They [master plans] in this manner become legalized and legitimized.
+On the other hand, private initiatives are actually the pillars of transformations in Savamala.
+The case of the Belgrade Waterfront Project exemplifies that even though the Master plan is not a legally binding document in Serbia, but a simple statement of the investor’s wishes, its rules and decisions are implicitly assigned as an obligation to be incorporated in the Detailed Urban Plan for the area.
+The master plans in this manner become legalized and legitimized.

-Similarly, the activities of first Mikser Festival and later on Mikser house, even though they aimed at culture, art and design at first, they actual implementation go more into fair-like and consumerist direction.
-In this respect, the other cultural workers in the neighbourhood use to say that Mikser attracted the attention for Savamala as a neighbourhood for partying and easy money and, in the long run, paved the way for night clubs, cafes and restaurants to install there.
+Similarly, even though the activities of the first Mikser Festival and later of Mikser House, aimed at culture, art and design at first, the actual implementation went into a more fair-like and consumerist direction.
+In this respect, the other cultural workers in the neighbourhood have said that Mikser attracted attention to Savamala as a neighbourhood for partying and easy money and, in the long run, paved the way for night clubs, cafes and restaurants to local there.

-Finally, the wide range of activities instigated by the civil sector in Savamala evidence an informal collaborative network that involves local and international actors and address the spaces in Savamala and other places.
-Their engagement revolves around local implementation for: (o) promoting urban culture, arts, design, architecture and urban design; (o) supporting of strategic project management, education and practice-based research; (o) humanitarian and fund-raising actions; (o) empowering citizen participation and local community bonds; and (o) incorporating certain number of commercial, entertainment and leisure activities (students questionnaire Savamala).
-Their potential to move around the city12 under the unsupportable threat of the local megaproject (BWP) proofs the resilience of the constituted network.
+Finally, the wide range of activities instigated by the civil sector in Savamala provide evidence of an informal collaborative network that involves local and international actors and addresses the spaces in Savamala and other places.
+Their engagement revolves around local implementation for: (o) promotion of urban culture, arts, design, architecture and urban design; (o) support for strategic project management, education and practice-based research; (o) humanitarian and fund-raising actions; (o) empowerment of citizen participation and local community bonds; and (o) the incorporation of a certain number of commercial, entertainment and leisure activities (students questionnaire Savamala).
+Their potential to move around the city12 under the unsupportable threat of the local megaproject (BWP) indicates the resilience of the constituted network.

-Network of influence According to the detailed analysis of the decision-making structure in Belgrade and in Savamala , it is conspicuous that there are several scales of the distribution of agency in local context throughout different layers of decision making.
+Network of influence: According to the detailed analysis of the decision-making structure in Belgrade and in Savamala , it is conspicuous that there are several scales of the distribution of agency in the local context throughout different layers of decision-making.